Rheumatoid arthritis: Mortality

 RA reduces lifespan on average from three to twelve years.
 Young age at onset, long disease duration, the presence of other health problems, and characteristics of severe RA – such as poor functional ability or overall health status, a lot of joint damage on x-rays, the need for hospitalisation or involvement of organs other than the joints – have been shown to associate with higher mortality.
 Positive responses to treatment may indicate a better prognosis.
 A 2005 study by the Mayo Clinic noted that individuals with RA have a doubled risk of heart disease, independent of other risk factors such as diabetes, excessive alcohol use, and elevated cholesterol, blood pressure and body mass index.
 The mechanism by which RA causes this increased risk remains unknown; the presence of chronic inflammation has been proposed as a contributing factor.
 It is possible that the use of new biologic drug therapies extend the lifespan of people with RA and reduce the risk and progression of atherosclerosis.
-This is based on cohort and registry studies, and still remains hypothetical.
-It is still uncertain whether biologics improve vascular function in RA or not.
-There was an increase in total cholesterol and HDLc levels and no improvement of the atherogenic index.
+This is based on cohort and registry studies, and remains hypothetical.
+It is uncertain whether biologics improve vascular function in RA.
+There was an increase in total cholesterol and HDLc levels, and no improvement in the atherogenic index.

 Epidemiology

-RA affects between 0.5 and 1% of adults in the developed world with between 5 and 50 per 100,000 people newly developing the condition each year.
-In 2010 it resulted in about 49,000 deaths globally.
+RA affects 0.5–1% of adults in the developed world, with between 5 and 50 per 100,000 people newly developing the condition each year.
+In 2010, it resulted in about 49,000 deaths globally.

-Onset is uncommon under the age of 15 and from then on the incidence rises with age until the age of 80.
+Onset is uncommon under the age of 15, and from then on, the incidence rises with age until the age of 80.
 Women are affected three to five times as often as men.

-The age at which the disease most commonly starts is in women between 40 and 50 years of age, and for men somewhat later.
-RA is a chronic disease, and although rarely, a spontaneous remission may occur, the natural course is almost invariably one of the persistent symptoms, waxing and waning in intensity, and a progressive deterioration of joint structures leading to deformations and disability.
+The age at which the disease most commonly starts is in women between 40 and 50 years of age, and for men, somewhat later.
+RA is a chronic disease, and although rarely, a spontaneous remission may occur, the common course of progression consists of persistent symptoms that wax and wane in intensity, along with continued deterioration of joint structures, leading to deformation and disability.

 There is an association between periodontitis and rheumatoid arthritis (RA), hypothesised to lead to enhanced generation of RA-related autoantibodies.
-Oral bacteria that invade the blood may also contribute to chronic inflammatory responses and generation of autoantibodies.
+Oral bacteria that invade the blood may also contribute to chronic inflammatory responses and the generation of autoantibodies.